hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 - The information about using environment variables as fallback comes after the messages about them not being found.
-- Hinting to add `PUBLIC_KEY` and `PRIVATE_KEY` to the configuration does not explain what happened (the absence of the config file and no environment variables to fallback to).
+- Hinting to add `PUBLIC_KEY` and `PRIVATE_KEY` to the configuration does not explain what happened (the absence of the config file and no environment variables to fall back to).
 This hint is also not helpful as there is no information on whether public and private keys should be added to the config file or to ENV variables, and no information about the ENV variables these fields are mapped to.